 Over the last half-century, the department has grown with unprecedented speed.
 Some of our highlights include:

-Bringing the Program in Sexual Health to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality
+- Bringing the Program in Human Sexuality to our department in 1977, allowing us to house one of the largest clinical, teaching, and research institutions in the world specializing in human sexuality

-Sponsoring 8 of the 11 family medicine residency programs in Minnesota
+- Sponsoring eight of the 11 family medicine residency programs in Minnesota

 Today, the Department of Family Medicine and Community Health is a top-tier department in one of the premier medical schools in the country.
 We rank #1 in US family medicine programs in terms of residents graduated, and #1 in US medical schools in percent of students choosing family medicine.
 We are proud to boast a cohort of outstanding faculty, whose work in research has earned us the #4 rank in NIH funding among family medicine researchers.
 Over 80% of the “Top Doctors” named annually in Minnesota Monthly are our residents, faculty, and alumni.